QJR-Herman-Molodyks/QJRhydro/README.md

-# QJRhydro - Integrated Operating Shell
+# QJRhydro - Integrated Operating Shell with high functionality!

-> Documentation: Documentation/main
+> Documentation and more info will be soon (now is only a code)